(Spoken during night Satsang on January 22, 1984)

 “No, Swamiji.
-There are no fruits.”
+There are no fruits,” he replied.

-Gurudev went straight into the kitchen.
+Gurudev went straight to the kitchen.
 It was not a large kitchen, just a corner in the kutir itself, and he found a small basket of fruits there—some apples, some oranges.
 “There are fruits here.
 Why did you say there are no fruits?
 I wanted to give them some fruits.”

 “No, Swamiji.
 These fruits are for Swamiji only.”

 “I see.”
 He took the basket and threw it out to the monkeys.
 The entire thing was thrown.
 What would you say for this behaviour?
 He threw out the entire basket.
 You would not know whether to cry, beat your breast, or try to understand.